isaacaskew/docs/en/development/routing.rst

 .. php:class:: Router

 Routing provides you tools that map URLs to controller actions.
-By defining routes, you can separate how your application is implemented from how its URL's are structured.
+By defining routes, you can separate how your application is implemented from how its URLs are structured.

 Routing in CakePHP also encompasses the idea of reverse routing,